Navigation & Robotic

 Targeting for Spine Surgery

-Accelus is proud to introduce a navigated robotic targeting system for spine surgery designed to reduce setup and tear-down time, procedural efficiencies, enhanced line of sight, and surgeon-centric software.
+Accelus is proud to introduce REMI, a navigated robotic targeting system for spine surgery that is redefining the robotic market.
+By offering a simplified workflow, the system increases operating room and procedural efficiencies with its reduced setup and teardown times, enhanced line of sight, and surgeon-centric software.

 Optimized for daily use, the system has a small 30″ x 30″ footprint, integrated cleaning and storage, and price that is a fraction of the cost today’s commonly used spine robotic systems

 Cost-effective without compromise.

 The robot arm and targeting module facilitates fast, semi-automatic positioning to increase efficiency and surgeon control.
 Lightweight without compromising rigidity or accuracy.

 LIGHTWEIGHT NEARFIELD CAMERA